 Liposuction is a great way to eliminate targeted areas of fat in order to achieve the toned, sculpted figure you desire.
 Many men and women find this to be a great way to put the finishing touches on their workout efforts and improve the appearance of regions that haven’t responded well to diet and exercise.
 In addition, many of our liposuction patients have indicated that their procedure has provided them with a new-found motivation to lead an active lifestyle in order to maintain their beautiful results.
+Patients often wonder, “How long after liposuction can I workout?”

-The Importance of Working Out after Liposuction
+The Importance of Working Out After Liposuction

 The fat cells removed during liposuction will never return.
 In this regard, the results of your procedure are permanent.
 However, it’s still possible to gain weight after liposuction if you don’t live an active, healthy lifestyle.
 If this occurs, the extra weight will be distributed among your remaining fat cells, which may result in unwanted changes to your figure.